NIA T32 Program in the Demography and Economics of Aging Predoctoral Fellowships

 The Specialized Training Program in the Demography and Economics of Aging at the University of Chicago, funded by the National Institute of Aging (T32 AG000243), trains graduate students interested in the fields of demography and economics of aging through the development of basic and applied research and policy-making and analysis.
 The goal of these predoctoral fellowships is to train graduate students interested in the fields of demography and economics of aging through the development of basic methodological tools, applied research, policy-making and analysis, and professional development.

-The Specialized Training Program in the Demography and Economics of Aging application is now closed.
-The deadline for the NIA T32 program applications is December 13, 2019, by 5:00 pm.
+The Specialized Training Program in the Demography and Economics of Aging application is now open for the 2020-21 academic year.
+The deadline for the NIA T32 program applications is Friday, June 19, 2020, by 5:00 pm CST.
 You can access the NIA T32 program application here.

 To learn more about the NIA T32 predoctoral affiliates program, click here.